nanos-world/docs/scripting/static_classes/Timer.rst

 .. tip:: This is a Static Class named ``Timer``.
 You can access it's methods directly with ``:``.
 It is not possible to initialize or create new instances.

+.. note:: The shortest interval possible is equal to the local Tick Rate - usually at 33ms or the configured value at the Server settings (server only).

 Functions
 ---------